runpod/docs/docs/tutorials/pods/build-docker-images.md

 ---
-title:  Build Docker Images on Runpod Using Bazel
+title:  Build Docker Images on Runpod with Bazel
 ---

-# Build Docker Images on RunPod Using Bazel
+# Build Docker Images on RunPod with Bazel

 RunPod's GPU Pods use custom Docker images to run your code.
 This means you can't directly spin up your own Docker instance or build Docker containers on a GPU Pod.
 Tools like Docker Compose are also unavailable.

 This limitation can be frustrating when you need to create custom Docker images for your RunPod templates.

 Fortunately, many use cases can be addressed by creating a custom template with the desired Docker image.

 In this tutorial, you'll learn how to use the [Bazel](https://bazel.build) build tool to build and push Docker images from inside a RunPod container.